dusixx/nodejs2025Q4-service/README.md

 # 📄 Logging

 - `App logs` are available on a volume named `nodejs2025q4-service_app-logs`
-- Log files are named according to the template `app-YYYY-MM-DD.log`.
+- Log files are named according to the template `app-YYYY-MM-DD-TIMESTAMP.log`.
 - The logging level is set by the `LOG_LEVEL` variable (`verbose(4)` by default).
-- A separate file(s) named `error-YYYY-MM-DD.log` is created for `errors`.
+- A separate file(s) named `error-YYYY-MM-DD-TIMESTAMP.log` is created for `errors`.
 - `DB logs` are available on a volume named `nodejs2025q4-service_postgres-data` (`log` folder)

 ## 🔄 Log rotation

 - The maximum file size is set by the `LOG_MAX_SIZE_KB` variable (`50` by default).
-- If a file size exceeds the maximum, a new file is created named `app-YYYY-MM-DD.log.1`, and so on.
+- If a file size exceeds the maximum, a new file is created and so on.
+- The maximum number of files is set by the variable `LOG_MAX_FILES` (default is `100`).
+- If the number of files exceeds the maximum, the oldest ones are deleted.

 <details open>
 <summary><b>App logging testing</b></summary>